 - any current advance health directive or enduring power of attorney

-- if you identify as being of Aboriginal or Torres Strait Islander origin
+- if you identify as being of Aboriginal or Torres Strait Islander origin or both

 - if you'd like an interpreter or Indigenous health worker.